onixbyte/onixbyte-toolbox/CONTRIBUTING.md

 ## Testing

 We encourage using JUnit Jupiter for unit and integration tests.
 Pull Requests with accompanying test reports are prioritised for review and merging.

 ## License

-By contributing to the Java Dev Kit, you agree that your contributions will be licensed under the Apache 2.0 license.
+By contributing to the Java Dev Kit, you agree that your contributions will be licensed under the MIT license.
 If you do not agree to this, please refrain from contributing.